Big Bertha (character): Powers and abilities

 Big Bertha has the ability to alter her own body's fat contents at will.
-In this form, she possesses immeasurable strength and durability, as well as being bulletproof.
+In this form, she possesses superhuman strength and durability, and is bulletproof.
 Bertha suggested that these capabilities are actually based on the manipulation of body mass, so she can selectively increase fatty tissues in those specific anatomical parts to control their size.
-She is able to leap great distances, purge the excess fat from her body through induced vomiting, and retain a slim figure.
+She is able to purge the excess fat from her body through induced vomiting, and retain a slim figure.